kaanari/Word_Processor_x86/README.md

 This project created for ELE336 Microprocessors and x86 Assembly course laboratory final project.

+I named it ed.
+It comes from an UNIX line editor which is developed in 1969 by Ken Thompson.

+You can use it with DOSBOX:

+1) Open DOSBOX.
+2) Write $ed and press enter.
+3) You are ready to use it.

 Some lines of source code are deleted for educational purpose.
 Don't be sad.
 I will share all part of code separately with their algorithms in x86 Assembly Examples repository.